dashpradeep99/docker-complete-tutorial/5-content-trust.md

 **Step 4:** Generate a new Root Key

 ##WARNING: The root key is really important.
 You should be careful not lose it or delete it.
-Make sure to use a dummy repo in this step in the case you delete it accidentanly.
+Make sure to use a dummy repo in this step in the case you delete it accidentally.

 To generate a new root key, simply do the following: